khalidsalomao/SimpleHelpers.Net/README.md

 Simple key value storage using sqlite.

-All member methods are thread-safe, so a instance can be safelly be accessed by multiple threads.
+All member methods are thread-safe, so a instance can be safely be accessed by multiple threads.

 All stored items are serialized to json by json.net.